9 best Python Natural Language Processing (NLP) libraries

 CoreNLP

 What is the most significant advantage of CoreNLP?
 The library is high-speed and works well in product development environments.
+It's renowned for its robustness and supports various tasks, including named entity recognition and coreference resolution.

 Moreover, some CoreNLP components can be integrated with NLTK, which is bound to boost the latter's efficiency.